sobolevn/flake8-positional-only/README.md

 Any good old Python function and method definitions with any parameters except positional-only parameters.

-What code is considred incorrect?
+What code is considered incorrect?

 ```python
 def function(param, /):